Funding Opportunities

 Application deadline: Rolling

-The PSI Clinical Research Grant is open to Post M.D. physicians looking to conduct research which is of direct relevance to patient care.
+The Clinical Research grant is open to post M.D. physicians looking to conduct research which is of direct relevance to patient care.

-The New Investigator funding stream is open to Clinical Fellows or physicians within five years of their first academic appointment.
+The New Investigator funding stream is open to Clinical Fellows or physicians within six years of their first academic appointment .
+(Note: PSI has adjusted this eligibility requirement in recognition of the impact of the COVID-19 pandemic).

 To assist physicians practicing in a community setting to undertake a review of their practice patterns which would enhance effectiveness of practice and patient care in their own clinic, hospital, or region.